exersalza/exersalza-learn-series/README.md

 # exersalza-learn-series
-Here is where I upload all the things I learned used to learn overtime.
+Here is where I upload all the things I used to learn overtime.